BLACK-TURTLE-BV/BLACK-TURTLE-BVBA.github.io/_posts/2021-09-23-officially-working-as-freelancer.md

   - update
 ---

 From 23 September 2021 I will start work full-time on my company.
-We will focus on everything related with blockchain.
+I will focus on everything related with blockchain.